skills/github-pages/PREV.md

 - Use [Jekyll](https://jekyllrb.com/), a static site generator
 - Customize Jekyll sites with a theme and content

-### New to GitHub?

-For this course, you'll need to know how to create a branch on GitHub, commit changes using Git, and open a pull request on GitHub.
-If you need a refresher on the GitHub flow, check out the [Introduction to GitHub course]({{ host }}/courses/introduction-to-github).

 ### :keyboard: Activity: Generate a GitHub Pages site